Catalytic Transformations in Coherence Theory: Conclusion

 \section{Conclusion}

 In summary it is nicely perceived that relative entropy of coherence is one of the most useful measure to quantify the total amount of coherence in a single party.
 It's operational significance is related to the asymptotic coherence distillation protocol and for single copy setup it's role remain unknown.
 Similar to relative entropy of coherence, quantum incoherent relative entropy plays a key role in multiparty scenario as it is the optimal rate in the asymptotic assisted distillation protocol using LQICC.
 In our paper we have succeeded to enlighten their operational significance in single copy by constructing a correspondence between asymptotic and catalytic state conversion via IO or LQICC.
 We have showed that corresponding to an asymptotic IO or LICC or LQICC there always exists a corresponding catalytic IO or LICC or LQICC.
 Thereafter we have proved that relative entropy of coherence, coherence of formation and quantum incoherent relative entropy of coherence is also monotone under catalytic transformation.
 We have provided a necessary and sufficient condition for pure state transformation under catalytic IO.
 We have also showed that distillation, dilution, assisted distillation, quantum incoherent state merging is also possible in single copy setup with the help of entangled catalyst as a particular application of state transformation.
 This process has also opened the door to repeat a transformation process with arbitrary small error using only a single copy input state and a catalyst, which will be recovered after the end of the process.
 Consequently the technique for using such catalytic protocol have also prevented the loss of resource which indicates significant and efficient directions of any resource theoretical approach.
-We have also proved that the optimal rates of above described processes in single copy setup with the help of catalyst is same as the asymptotic setup which also highlights the importance of catalytic protocol.
+We have also proved that the optimal rates of above described processes in single copy setup with the help of catalyst is same as the asymptotic setup which also highlights the importance of catalytic protocol.\\ Note: After submitting our work in arxiv we have found a related work in arxiv:2106.12592 (intimated by the authors)\cite{related} where they have described monotone property of certain resource measure and relation between asymptotic and single copy state transformation using help of marginal or correlated catalyst.